 - Have an adequate fire emergency plan in place should a fire occur.

-- Ensure all staff are aware of fire safety instructions and provide training where necessary.
+- Ensure that all staff are aware of fire safety instructions and provide training where necessary.

 To ensure you are in complete compliance with the law you will require a regular fire risk assessment, which the team at BLS are qualified to provide – this ensures that you are not at risk of any of the penalties listed above.
 If you would like to discuss your requirements please don’t hesitate to get in touch.